Food copywriting considerations – the healthy snack edition!

 For example: If your snack will be sold individually – that is, not in a box – you would have less space to work with.

-In that case, you’ll have to be extra thoughtful of your copy.
-You want to make the greatest impact given the limited space you have.
+You won’t be left with much space after that so you’ll have to be extra thoughtful of your food packaging copy.
+Your goal is to make the greatest impact given the limited space you have.